About: Kalev H. Leetaru

 In 2000, Kalev joined the National Center for Supercomputing Applications (NCSA), the home of the modern web browser, where he developed technologies across numerous disciplines, including ShadowLight-Mirage, a groundbreaking virtual reality rapid prototyping and design environment that was used by the University of Illinois Department of Architecture continuously for two and a half years, by the United States Army, and was showcased at a Chicago gallery opening.
 An accomplished photographer, he manages the largest single collection of University of Illinois imagery, with over 250,000 images that have been licensed more than 22,000 times, including wall-sized art and covers of magazines and textbooks.
 His undergraduate senior thesis documenting the physical history of the University has become one of the authoritative resources on the subject, containing more than 300 biographies and 80,000 pages of digitized material dating back to the institution's founding.

-He is the chief architect of the largest open source intelligence project in academia, founded the highest-volume microform digitization center at an academic institution, and founded the premier global news and intelligence monitoring service on climate change.
+He helps lead the largest global event database in existance, founded the highest-volume microform digitization center at an academic institution, and founded the premier global news and intelligence monitoring service on climate change.
 His research team was a pioneer in web mining, online media monitoring, and "big data", working with Fortune 50 corporations to understand the value of online perception of their brands and industry and to survey and understand their marketplaces before "brand mining" or "big data" were terms.

 Vita / Biosketch / Biography

-My most recent curriculum vita/resume, a 2-page short-form biosketch, and a career autobiography are all available at the links below.
+My most recent curriculum vita/resume and a biography by the Kauffman Foundation are all available at the links below.

 Several images are available for members of the media to use when covering my work.